alexmercerind/window_plus/README.md

             WindowCaption(
               brightness: Brightness.dark,
               /// Optionally, [brightness] may be set to make window controls white or black (as default Windows 10+ design does).
+              /// A [child] may be passed to render custom content in the title-bar.
             ),
           ],
         ),